17 May 2020

-Malaysia Airlines has deployed a rescue flight to ferry home 143 Malaysians stranded in Melbourne.
+Malaysia Airlines has deployed a rescue flight to Australia, ferrying home 143 Malaysians stranded in Melbourne.

 In a statement, the airline said flight MH148 departed at 9.16pm on Friday, May 15, following delays due to a power failure at the Melbourne Airport.

-Operated by the Airbus A330-300 aircraft, the flight arrived at the Kuala Lumpur International Airport (KLIA) at 5.49am on Saturday, allowing the Malaysian passengers to return home for the first time since the movement control order began on the March 18.
+Operated by the Airbus A330-300 aircraft, the rescue flight to Australia arrived at the Kuala Lumpur International Airport (KLIA) at 5.49am on Saturday, allowing the Malaysian passengers to return home for the first time since the movement control order began on the March 18.

 Group chief executive officer Captain Izham Ismail said despite the turbulence airlines were facing at the moment, Malaysia Airlines remained steadfast in its commitment to proudly uphold its responsibility as Malaysia’s national carrier.